 It is not all that clear.
 It seems that in some people, the nerve to the muscles around your stomach, called the vagus nerve, isn’t working properly.
 For some people, the muscles themselves don’t work as well as they should.

-You are more at risk of developing gastroparesis if you have diabetes, particularly if your blood glucose levels are not well controlled.
+You are more at risk of developing gastroparesis if you have diabetes.
+It is one of the complications of nerve damage caused by poorly controlled blood glucose levels.